-Level 2 Professional Education Course: Requires Admission to the Education Department.
+\Level 2 Professional Education Course: Requires Admission to an Education Program.
 This course is designed to prepare middle grade (5-8) science teacher candidates to teach science using the complex and scientifically appropriate inquiry model.
 The Illinois Learning Standards for Science and the Next Generation Science Standards will guide instructional planning activities.
 Emphasis will be placed upon the nature of science and its instructional methods including: the nature of scientific inquiry, the development of science process skills, integration of subject areas (STEM) and assessment, and using data to improve student achievement.
 Corequisites: All other Senior I coursework.
 Offered fall.

-Application of Reading Strategies for Diverse Learners 2 Credit Hours

-This course addresses the responsibility and challenge elementary teachers must undertake as they strive to meet the needs of diverse learners in their elementary classroom.
+Application of Reading Strategies for Diverse Learners 2 Credit Hours the needs of diverse learners in their elementary classroom.
 Via the edTPA performance-based assessment, teacher candidates will explore teaching and learning strategies that support the development of a wide range of literacy skills to create challenging learning opportunities for all students.
 Offered fall.